Generative Human Geometry Distribution: Method

-\paragraph{Distribution Normalization.} Learning the transformation from the SMPL template to the human geometry of a dataset yields a spatial imbalance of sampling points, which arises from two factors.
-First, regions like the torso exhibit high point density because they remain in similar locations across different poses, while other regions are more dynamic and thus sparsely sampled.
-Second, the points are distributed on 2D subspaces within 3D space, leading to inherently sparse coverage.
-This imbalance leads to inefficient training as the model underfits low-density regions.
+When training the transformation from the SMPL template to the human geometry of a dataset (Eq.~\ref{eq:perturbation_x0'}), the network receives spatially imbalanced supervision due to unevenly sampling points, which arises from two factors.
+First, points lie only on the surfaces, making them extremely sparse and unevenly distributed relative to the full 3D space.
+Second, variations in human pose and body shape further exacerbate this spatial imbalance, as some regions are more dynamic and thus sampled less consistently across geometries.
+Fig.~\ref{fig:density_map} visualizes this effect by aggregating sampled points from multiple training iterations, showing that some spatial regions have high point density while others remain sparsely sampled.
+This spatial imbalance leads to inefficient training, as the model pays more attention to high-density regions while neglecting low-density regions.
 To address this, we normalize both the source and target distribution by subtracting $\mathbf{x}_0'$.
 The source distribution becomes a zero-centered Gaussian distribution $\mathcal{N}(0,1)$, with $\boldsymbol{\sigma}$ set to $1$, and the target distribution is modeled as a regularized dense displacement field $\Delta \mathbf{x}=\mathbf{x}_1-\mathbf{x}'_0$.
 Note that this subtraction removes the positional information of $\mathbf{x}'_0$.
-To retain this information while avoiding the imbalance impact, we reintroduce $\mathbf{x}_0'$ as a conditional signal that scales the network hidden feature, indirectly influencing the feature representation.
+To retain this information without suffering from imbalanced sampling, we reintroduce $\mathbf{x}_0'$ as a conditional signal that scales the network hidden feature, indirectly influencing the feature representation.
 By building flow between regularized dense spaces, we reduce the modeling complexity and achieve improved training efficiency, as demonstrated in Sec~\ref{sec:ablation_geo_dis}.
 The optimization objective is denoted by:

 where $\mathbf{n}\sim \mathcal{N}(0, 1)$, $ (\mathbf{x}_0',\mathbf{x}_1)\in \{(\mathbf{x}'_0, \mathbf{x}_1)\}_\mathcal{T}$ and $\mathbf{x}_t=(1-t)\mathbf{n}+t\Delta \mathbf{x}$.